 Recovery Nutrition: Re-Fueling Muscles

-I am always asked, "what should I eat now, after my workout?"
-Well, refueling of muscles after exercise is essential.
+I am always asked, “What should I eat now, after my workout?”
+Well, refueling muscles after exercise is essential.
 Exercising muscles are fueled by carbohydrates that are stored in muscle tissue as glycogen.
-Muscle glycogen becomes depleted after exercise and need to be replenished.
-The optimal time to replenish your muscles after exercise is as soon as possible, but certainly no more than 60 minutes post exercise.
-When carbohydrates and protein are consumed within sixty minutes after a workout, the glycogen-producing enzymes will rapidly replace depleted glycogen supplies and help the protein get into the cells to began the repair process.
+Muscle glycogen becomes depleted after exercise and needs to be replenished.
+The optimal time to replenish your muscles after exercise is as soon as possible, but certainly no more than 60 minutes post-exercise.
+When carbohydrates and protein are consumed within sixty minutes after a workout, the glycogen-producing enzymes will rapidly replace depleted glycogen supplies and help the protein get into the cells to begin the repair process.